-We analysed 12 phishing cues defined in Molinaro and Bolton (2018) that imply whether an email is legitimate or phishing, such as whether the email requested personal information.
-(The simulation uses the modified 13-cue set in Table 1.)
+We analysed 12 phishing cues defined in Molinaro and Bolton (2018) that imply whether an email is legitimate or phishing, such as whether the email threatened a negative consequence for ignoring its directions.
+(The simulation uses the modified 13-cue set in Table 1).
 Legitimate emails may contain individual suspicious cues, such as misspellings or an absent greeting, while phishing emails may contain non-suspicious cues and thus seem legitimate.
 However, phishing emails on average contained more suspicious cues than did legitimate emails, providing a path to accurate classification.
 For example, Suspicious Sender Name appeared in 12/20 phishing emails but only 4/20 legitimate emails, and Lack of Sender Details was present in 15/20 phishing emails but only 3/20 legitimate emails.